zazuko/ontology-manager/docs/production-deployment.md

 # Deployment

 The Ontology Manager is typically deployed using Docker.
-For testing it can also be deployed locally.

 Run an editor container with the following environment variables:
 ```sh